heathermeeker/Transition-Checklist/Checklist.md

 ## Obituary.
 Write the obituary and place it with your selected publication.
 Publications usually charge for them.

 ## Disposition of estate.
-I
-f you are the executor of a trust, or simply the one in the family that manages practical or financial affairs, you will need to go through this process.
+If you are the executor of a trust, or simply the one in the family that manages practical or financial affairs, you will need to go through this process.
 It may involve probate before a court.
 Overall, it is the process of transferring the decedent’s assets to heirs or other recipients.

 ## Shut down online or other subscriptions.
 Cancel any recurring payments.
 You should check credit card statements to be sure you get them all, so this process may take a month or two.
 Most accounts can be closed without a death certificate.
 A few will require it.
 Online subscriptions can be particularly time consuming to cancel.
 It’s easiest to cancel those via Apple or Android, if you have access to the primary cell phone.
 Be sure to check newspaper subscriptions, auto club, car insurance, club memberships.